Essential Tips for visiting Petra, Jordan

 During your visit to Petra Jordan, photos are a MUST!
 There is so much to see and turst me you’ll take a ton of pictures, I know I did.
 Whether you use your phone or a sophisticated high-tech camera, make sure you bring extra batteries.
 I didn’t and halfway through the day my camera died.
 Luckily I always bring my little point and shoot just in case.

 If you are able to change lens on your camera a wide angle lens will be very helpful in capturing the beauty of the area.

-Tip: Petra by Night
+Do Petra by Night when visiting Petra

 Petra by Night is a magical experience.
 You walk through the Siq, which is lined with illuminating paper bags.
 People are mostly silent during this walk making it seem other worldly.